25 Jan 5 Amazing Facts about the State of Email & Information Security

 Twenty-two percent of organizations experienced a data breach related to email in the past year.
 While many organizations have appropriate training programs and safeguards in place, it’s clear that many others are at risk of a first-time or repeated IT security attack taking hold.

-Despite an increased adoption of encryption and filters at companies of all sizes, cyber-criminals are still breaking through technical barriers.
+Despite increased adoption of encryption and filters at companies of all sizes, cyber-criminals are still breaking through technical barriers.
 It’s clear that information security and email protection require constant vigilance, monitoring and attention to protect your organization.

 Conclusion & IT Security Solution: